Bahnwärter Thiel (club)

-The Bahnwärter Thiel is a techno club, music venue and alternative cultural center in Munich, Germany.
+The Bahnwärter Thiel is a techno club, music venue and alternative cultural center in Schlachthofviertel, Ludwigsvorstadt-Isarvorstadt, Munich, Germany.
 It is named after the novella "Bahnwärter Thiel" by German author Gerhart Hauptmann.

 Description

 The venue consists of repurposed intermodal containers, a temporary pavilion formerly used by the Lenbachhaus, as well as decommissioned subway cars.
 It hosts club nights and outdoor raves, lectures, exhibitions, improvisational theatre, concerts, and flea markets.

+It has also been commented that "...artists of all disciplines..." use the "...studios, rehearsal spaces, open workspaces, and workshops." at the Bahnwärter Thiel.